-No man has had more of an impact on an imperfect world than the person whom the believer consider the perfect human being whose every action is to be emulated as closely as possible.
+No man has had more of an impact on an imperfect world than the person whom the believers consider the perfect human being, a man whose every action is to be emulated as closely as possible.

 The Prophet did something and allowed his people to do it, but some people refrained from doing it.
 When the Prophet learned of that, he delivered a sermon, and after having sent Praises to Allah, he said, "What is wrong with such people as refrain from doing a thing that I do?
 By Allah, I know Allah better than they, and I am more afraid of Him than they."

-Where Islam is making the greatest advances is in Africa where we are now seeing an extraordinary increase in a condition called vesicovaginal fistula or VVF where the inflicted experience "the continuous involuntary discharge of urine into the vaginal vault."
+What the perfect human being did to a child 1,400 years ago is now common practice in many parts of the believers' world, with disastrous consequences.
+Where Islam is making the greatest advances, such as in Africa, we are seeing an extraordinary increase in a condition called vesicovaginal fistula or VVF where the inflicted experience "the continuous involuntary discharge of urine into the vaginal vault."